Find out about your family payments and child support if you’re affected by coronavirus (COVID-19).

 You won’t get the second Economic Support Payment in July 2020 if you get the Coronavirus Supplement.

-You won’t need to pay child care fees when you access child care between 6 April and 28 June 2020.
+You won’t need to pay child care fees when you access child care between 6 April and 12 July 2020.
+This was extended from 28 June to 12 July 2020.

 During this time, you should: